wikihouse/planfile/planfile.md

 ---
 id: planfile
-tags: +tav, DONE, #devops
+tags: #devops, +tav, DONE
 title: Planfile
 ---

-Setup a planfile for the Wikihouse Campaign
+Setup a planfile for the Wikihouse Campaign.